ibm-cloud-docs/assistant/dialog-support.md

 For example, you might add one of the following intents:

 - `#call_support`: Recognizes user intent examples such as `How do I reach support?` or `What's your toll-free number?`.
-The dialog node conditions on this intent and responds with: `Call 1-800-555-0123 to reach a call center agents at any time.`
+The dialog node conditions on this intent and responds with: `Call 1-800-555-0123 to reach a call center agent at any time.`
 - `#open_support_ticket`: Recognizes user intent example such as `How do I get help?` or `Who can help me with an issue I'm having?`.
 The dialog node conditions on this intent and responds with: `Go to [Support Center](https://example.com/support) and open a support ticket.`

 If you deploy your assistant with an integration that has built-in service desk support, you can use the special *Connect to human agent* response type in your dialog response to initiate a transfer.